wendelmax/syros/helm/syros-platform/README.md

-# Syros Platform Helm Chart
+# Syros Helm Chart

-This Helm chart deploys the Syros Platform - a distributed coordination service built in Rust.
+This Helm chart deploys the Syros - a distributed coordination service built in Rust.

 ## Prerequisites